monero-project/monero/README.md

 - You can subscribe to an [announcement listserv](https://lists.getmonero.org) to get critical announcements from the Monero core team.
 The announcement list can be very helpful for knowing when software updates are needed.

+## Translations
+The CLI wallet is available in different languages.
+If you want to help translate it, join Pootle, our self-hosted localization platform: [translate.getmonero.org](https://translate.getmonero.org).
+Every translation *must* be uploaded on Pootle, pull requests directly editing the code on this repository will be closed.
+&nbsp;

+If you need help/support/info, contact the localization workgroup.
+You can do so in various ways: by email (translate[at]getmonero[dot]org), on the official chat (#monero-translations).
+A complete list of contacts can be found on the repository of the workgroup: [monero-ecosystem/monero-translations](https://github.com/monero-ecosystem/monero-translations#contacts).

 ## Build

 ### IMPORTANT